Earlier in the Day:

 For the Pound

-It’s a relatively quiet day ahead on the economic calendar.
-The UK’s finalized Manufacturing PMI for January is due out later today.
+It’s a relatively busy day ahead on the economic calendar.
+July’s prelim private sector PMIs are due out later this morning.

 Across the Pond